JBL reveals new Club series headphones and Quantum gaming headsets

 JBL has also revealed its first attempt at a gaming headset and PC speaker range, all under the name Quantum.
 The company says that its acoustic engineers worked with a host of international players to create an accurate soundscape for people when they play their games.
 JBL touts its James Bond-esque titled QuantumSURROUND technology as outperforming the most popular spatial sound tech that's found in today's gaming headsets.

 Most players will likely opt for a lower-priced headset, since this is seemingly targeted at aspiring pro players.
-The cheapest headset to feature the QuantumSURROUND tech is the JBL Quantum, at £69.99.
+The cheapest headset to feature the QuantumSURROUND tech is the JBL Quantum 300, at $79.95/£69.99.
 All of these headsets are compatible with Xbox, PC, Mac, PlayStation, Nintendo Switch, mobile and VR.
-Finally, JBL has a PC gaming speaker on the way as well, the JBL Quantum DUO, which is £149.99.
+Finally, JBL has a PC gaming speaker on the way as well, the JBL Quantum DUO, which is $149.95/£149.99.

 All of the JBL Quantum headsets will start shipping in April 2020.